cs1302uga/cs1302-ce14/README.md

    What is the entire line of output for the most recent entry produced by your new `git adog` command?

 1. Create a file called `NOTES.md`.
-In this file, write the signature of your `checkNull` method, including any annotations.
+In this file, write a sentence or two about your thoughts concerning this exercise.
 Once done, save the file, then stage and commit the changes.
 You log message can be something like `"added notes"`.
 Finally, view the condensed, graphical version of your Git log using `git adog`.